awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 1. Under **AWS KMS key**, choose one of the following:
    + **AWS managed key \(aws/s3\)**
-   + **Choose from your KMS master keys**, and choose your **KMS master key**\.
+   + **Choose from your AWS KMS keys**, and choose your **KMS key**\.
    + **Enter KMS master key ARN**, and enter your AWS KMS key ARN\.
 **Important**
-You can only use KMS CMKs that are enabled in the same AWS Region as the bucket\.
-When you choose **Choose from your KMS master keys**, the S3 console only lists 100 KMS CMKs per Region\.
-If you have more than 100 CMKs in the same Region, you can only see the first 100 CMKs in the S3 console\.
-To use a KMS CMK that is not listed in the console, choose **Custom KMS ARN**, and enter the KMS CMK ARN\.
+You can only use AWS KMS keys that are enabled in the same AWS Region as the bucket\.
+When you choose **Choose from your AWS KMS keys**, the S3 console only lists 100 KMS keys per Region\.
+If you have more than 100 KMS keys in the same Region, you can only see the first 100 KMS keys in the S3 console\.
+To use a KMS key that is not listed in the console, choose **Custom KMS ARN**, and enter the KMS key ARN\.
-When you use an AWS KMS CMK for server\-side encryption in Amazon S3, you must choose a CMK that is enabled in the same Region as your bucket\.
-Additionally, Amazon S3 only supports symmetric CMKs and not asymmetric CMKs\.
+When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a KMS key that is enabled in the same Region as your bucket\.
+Additionally, Amazon S3 only supports symmetric KMS keys and not asymmetric KMS keys\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

-   For more information about creating an AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about using AWS KMS with Amazon S3, see [Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
+   For more information about creating an AWS KMS key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about using AWS KMS with Amazon S3, see [Protecting Data Using Server\-Side Encryption with KMS keys Stored in AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.

 1. Choose **Save changes**\.